fhdsl/metricminer-dashboard/README.md

 ### Setting up Google Authentication

+Your metricminer dashboard will need permissions to Google if you are saving data there, or wanting to use any data from a Google product including: Google Analytics, Google Forms, Googledrive, or Youtube.

-Your metricminer dashboard will need permissions to save to your Google drive.
-To do this, you'll need to open up R on your local computer and run the following code:
+To setup Google Authentication for your metricminer dashboard, you'll need to open up R on your local computer and run the following code:
+If you aren't a regular R user you can always use [posit.cloud](https://posit.cloud/) to avoid the installation process.

 ```
 install.packages("metricminer")